jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

         pass

-  the terminal still displays an :doc:`AttributeError` but with a different message
+  the terminal still displays an :doc:`/exceptions/AttributeError` but with a different message
 - I add a definition for an attribute called ``text`` to the ``Telephone`` class

   .. code-block:: python